-The program is targeted at early- and midcareer professionals who have at least three years of experience working in health or public health settings, and who are committed to managing organizations that improve public and population health.
+The program is designed for early and mid-career professionals who have at least 3 years of professional experience and who are committed to managing organizations that improve public and population health.

 Advantages of the Executive Public Health Administration & Policy MPH

 - Efficient.
 Earn your MPH degree in as little as 25 months, with limited time on campus.

 - Flexible.
 Primarily online curriculum gives you the flexibility to complete your degree while you work.